-The Associate in Science Degree can be obtained by completing 60 units, including the 29-32 unit major listed below with a grade of "C" (2.0) or better in each course, general education requirements, and electives.
+The Associate in Science Degree can be obtained by completing 60 units, including the 27-29 unit major listed below with a grade of "C" (2.0) or better in each course, general education requirements, and electives.

 Units

-CHEM 1 & 2 -General Chemistry (5 & 5 units)
+CHEM 1 & 2 -General Chemistry (5 & 5 units) 10

-CHEM 3 & 4-Organic Chemistry (5 & 4 units) 10
+CHEM 3 & 4-Organic Chemistry (5 & 5 units) 10

-CITEM 5 & 4-Organic Chemistry (5 & 4 units) 9

-CHEM 5-Quantitative Analysis 4

 BIOSC (any course except 48 or 98) 3 - 5

 PHYS 2-Gen. Physics (Non-Calculus) (4 units)

 OR

 PHYS 6-Gen. Physics (Calculus) (4 units)

 OR

-PHYS 10-Descriptive Physics (3 units) 3-4
+PHYS 10-Descriptive Physics (4 units) 4

-. , , , 29-32
+27-29

-CHEM 1 5 Units CHEM 2 5 Units
+5 Units CHEM 2

-General Chemistry (F/S)

-Prerequisite: A grade of "C" or better in any of the following: MATH 104 or two years of high school algebra AND a grade of "C" or better in one of the following: CHEM 160 OR one year of high school chemistry.
+General Chemistry (F/S) Prerequisite: A grade of "C" or better in any of the following: MATH 104 or two years of high school algebra AND a grade of "C" or better in one of the following: CHEM 160 OR one year of high school chemistry.
 Course Advisories: SCC minimum English standard.
 CHEM 10 is strongly recommended for students who need additional preparation in problem solving.
 Presents principles of general chemistry for students in science, engineering, medical and related professions.
 Includes atomic structure and theory, the periodic table, bonding, gas laws, stoichiometry, solutions, ionization, thermochemistry and equilibrium.
 Written tests and quizzes, lab notebooks and reports, and a comprehensive lecture final will be used to evaluate student success.
 (CAN CHEM 2) (CHEM 1 & 2 = CAN CHEM SEQ A).
 Three hours lecture, six hours lab.

-General Chemistry (F/S)
+General Chemistry (F/S) Prerequisite: CHEM 1 or equiz